 LAW 8000 Health Care Law (3 cr) substitutes for HMP 5510 Health Policy & Law (3 cr)

-PUBH 5070 Translating Evidence and Theory for Community Practice (3 cr) is taken in Semester 3 or 4 depending on participation in the Health Law Semester in Washington, D.C.
+PUBH 5070 Translating Evidence and Theory for Community Practice (3 cr) is taken in semester three or four depending on participation in the health law semester in Washington, D.C.